MODFABE

 CASE STUDIES

-The project will be mainly developed in the Muzza system irrigation district as the prioritized test zone.
-However, the social-learning process combining stakeholders’ interviews and end-users surveys will be extended to members of the ANBI Lombardia association, including 13 irrigation consortiums (consorzi di bonifica e irrigazione) and two lake regulation consortiums (Adda -Como Lake- and Ticino -Maggiore Lake).
+The MODFABE project has been mainly developed in the Muzza system irrigation district as a test zone and opened to the rest of the irrigation districts of the Lombardy region.
+Accordingly, the social-learning process combining stakeholders’ interviews and end-users surveys have been extended to members of the ANBI Lombardia association, including 13 irrigation consortiums (consorzi di bonifica e irrigazione) and two lake regulation consortiums (Adda -Como Lake- and Ticino -Maggiore Lake)Research has been focus on a triple-loop on climate change approach (awareness, perceived impacts, and adaptation measures and barriers) applied to individual farmers, and a semi-structured interviews about climate narratives and extreme events storylines duly applied to managers of irrigation districts.

 THE MUZZA SYSTEM